Works In Progress: Global Warming Impact.

 15 miles from Irkutsk, Siberia a small rodent took advantage of the thawing permafrost to dig her burrow deeper into the ground.
 This Chinese striped hamster was only one pregnant female from the hundreds of thousands of this small creature that had proliferated because of the warming temperatures.
 She was burrowing deeper in a search for the safety of frozen ground that would deter predators from digging and finding her nest.

 Encountering a broad flat bone, she decided to chew her way through rather than dig around it.
-Her sharp front teeth made the work quick and easy, but along the way she inadvertently swallowed some of the the dried marrow from the centre of the old bone.
+Her sharp front teeth made the work quick and easy, but along the way, she inadvertently swallowed some of the dried marrow from the center of the old bone.
 In the warmth and moisture of her stomach, long dormant spores came alive.

 The next day was overcast and windy.
 The small hamster emerged from her burrow and search of seeds and edible greenery.
 She could feel her belly starting to swell with the new litter of babies so she was very careful as she checked the sky and her surroundings on the ground for predators.
 The wind was her undoing as it masked the sound of a diving hawk’s wings cutting through the air.